firmai/fairdata/README.md

-# FairData — Adjusting Data and Outcomes for AI Fairness
+# Adjusting Data and Outcomes for AI Fairness (FairData)
 A Python package that implements model-agnostic pre-and post-processing to mitigate unfairness in machine learning prediction tasks.
 Fix machine learning bias by adjusting the underlying data or model outputs.